admin-cf-1/cardano-coin-selection/information/specification.md

 Coin selection is the process of choosing unspent coins from a wallet in order to pay money to one or more recipients.

-Similarly to how a physical wallet holds value in the form of unspent coins and banknotes, a Cardano wallet holds value in the form of _unspent transaction outputs_ (UTxO), which form a set.
-Each output in the UTxO set has a particular _value_, and the total value of a wallet is the _sum_ of these values.

-When making a payment with money held in a physical wallet, we typically select a number of coins and banknotes from the wallet that, when added together, _cover_ the required amount.
-Ideally, we'd always be able to select _just enough_ to cover the exact amount required.
+In the world of physical money, wallets hold value in the form of _coins and banknotes_.
+When making a payment, we typically select a number of coins and banknotes from a wallet that, when added together, have enough value to cover the amount required.
+Ideally, we'd always be able to select _just enough_ to cover the exact amount.
 However, given that coins and banknotes have fixed values (and cannot be subdivided), it's often _impossible_ to select the exact amount required.
 In such cases, we typically give the recipient _more_ than the required amount, and then receive the excess value back as _change_.

+Similarly to how a physical wallet holds value in the form of unspent coins and banknotes, a Cardano wallet holds value in the form of a set of _unspent transaction outputs_ (UTxO), the results of previous transactions that transfer money to the wallet.
+Each output in the UTxO set has a particular _value_, and the total value of a wallet is the _sum_ of these values.

-Similarly, when using a Cardano wallet to make a payment, the wallet software must choose unspent outputs from the wallet's UTxO set, so that the total value of selected outputs is enough to cover the target amount.
+When using a Cardano wallet to make a payment, the wallet software must choose unspent outputs from the wallet's UTxO set, so that the total value of selected outputs is enough to cover the target amount.
 Just as with physical money, outputs from the UTxO cannot be subdivided, and must be spent completely in a given transaction.
 Consequently, in the case where it's not possible to cover the target amount exactly, the wallet software must arrange that change is paid back to the wallet.

 Coin selection refers to the process of choosing _unspent outputs_ from a wallet's UTxO set in order to make one or payments, and arranging for _change_